-Current health treatments, including synthetic HRT, often have side effects, and authors John Lee and David Zava carefully provide plenty of medical research to back up claims that excessive estrogen is a main source of cancer-causing irregularities and endometriosis.
+Current health treatments, including synthetic HRT, often have side effects, and authors/physicians John Lee and David Zava carefully provide plenty of medical research to back up claims that excessive estrogen is a main source of cancer-causing irregularities and endometriosis.

 While the names of the different natural and synthetic hormones can be overwhelming at the beginning, with perseverance your new vocabulary of terms like estradiol and cortisol will enable you to communicate more effectively with your doctors.

 An entire chapter is dedicated to the benefits of natural progesterone cream supplementation, and it urges women to obtain their own saliva tests for proper evaluation of their hormone levels.